edtechhub/kerko-docs.edtechhub.org/README.md

 flask assets build
 ```

-Then push the updated files from `app/static/dist/` to the repository for later
+Then push the updated files from the `static/dist/` directory to the repository
-deployment.
+for later deployment.

-Note: Never manually edit the files in `app/static/dist/css/` or
+Note: Never manually edit the files in `static/dist/css/` or `static/dist/js/`;
-`app/static/dist/js/`; any change will be overwritten by the build process.
+any change will be overwritten by the build process.

 ## Deploying EdTechHubLib